|Name||Alberta Regulation 101/1997 Environmental Protection and Enhancement Act: BEVERAGE CONTAINER RECYCLING REGULATION |

-|Date Implemented||created in 1972, updated to create the Beverage Container Management Board (BCMB) on December 1, 1997|
+|Date Implemented||Created in 1972, updated to create the Beverage Container Management Board (BCMB) on December 1, 1997|

-|Beverages Covered||All beverages; beer exemption repealed in 2001 and dairy exemption repealed in 2009|
+|Beverages Covered||All ready-to-serve beverages; beer exemption repealed in 2001 and dairy exemption repealed in 2009. |

-|Containers Covered||All sealed containers|
+|Containers Covered||All sealed containers purchased in Alberta|

-|Unredeemed Deposits||Retained by distributor/bottler|
+|Unredeemed Deposits||Retained by Manufacturers' Agent (ABCRC).|

 The Alberta Government does not supply any funding for the operation of the beverage container recycling system.
 Depot operators and beverage manufacturers fund the administrative costs of the BCMB through a levy based on the returns of beverage containers.

-In this system a consumer is entitled to a cash refund of the full deposit paid on each container, as prescribed in the regulations.
-The manufacturer is required to pick up the containers from the depots and to reimburse the amount of the deposit paid to the consumer.
+In this system, a consumer is entitled to a cash refund of the full deposit paid on each container, as prescribed in the regulations.
+The manufacturer is required to pick up the containers from the Depots and to reimburse the amount of the deposit paid to the consumer.
 The manufacturer also pays a handling charge for each container received by the depot operator.

 The Depots receive and sort containers at their premises.
 Refillables are sorted by type and manufacturer.
 Non-refillable beverage containers are sorted by material type (aluminum, glass, plastic, composite, etc.) and color where applicable.
 The manufacturers are required to pick up their containers from every depot in the province and do so through a company they have created - the Alberta Beverage Container Recovery Corporation (ABCRC).